top of page

 HEAT STROKE

-Faint or dizz Excessive sweating Cool, pale, clammy skin Nausea, vomiting Rapid, weak pulse Muscle cramps
+Faint or dizziness Excessive sweating Cool, pale, clammy skin Nausea, vomiting Rapid, weak pulse Muscle cramps

 HYPOTHERMIA